 HOW WE HAVE IMPACT

 Partnership & Advocacy

-The Joy Smith Foundation is Canada’s leading authority on human trafficking prevention, intervention and support for survivors.
-Over the years, they have helped over 7,000 human trafficking survivors and their families restore their lives by reuniting, healing and integrating back into their communities.
+The Joy Smith Foundation is Canada’s leading authority on human and sex-trafficking prevention, intervention and support for survivors.
+To date, they have helped over 7,000* human trafficking survivors and their families restore their lives by reuniting, healing and integrating back into their communities. (*as of 2022)

 In our partnership with The Joy Smith Foundation, we are committed to lending our voice, time, talent and contributions to bring awareness to the issue and their great work

 Working with the Joy Smith Foundation, we will host their instructor-led information sessions for communities across Canada on the issue of human trafficking.
 Education is our greatest weapon to stop this crime.